ASU Peer Program for Socialization (APPS)

 ASU Peer Program for Socialization (APPS) is an activity-based program where preteens, teens and young adults are grouped with similar-aged peers with diagnosed and undiagnosed social-pragmatic communication challenges.
 Groups are formed by matching members based on age and goal areas.

-Beginning in Spring 2020 and until further notice, APPS will meet in a secure online format.
+Until further notice, APPS will meet in a secure online format.

 Meetings support interactive communication focusing on collaboration, negotiation, teamwork, problem solving, executive function, social-emotional learning and social interaction.
 Participants can join the group at any time throughout the semester.